matthewwestover/MSD2020/CS6014/Week 6 - Day 1.md

 It was developed secretly - raises questions about how trusted it can be

 ### AES
-Block Cypher of choice - in use all the time
+Block cipher of choice - in use all the time
 Developed in a public contest - it was vetted and tested openly 128 bit blocks
 128, 192, 256 bit key lengths